Triviality vs perturbation theory: an analysis for mean-field $\varphi^4$-theory in four dimensions

 so that the bound on the amplitudes is of the form

-where $C'$ is another constant, thus implying the local convergence of the Borel transform of the series.
+where $\,C'\,$ is another constant.
+This implies the local convergence of the Borel transform of the series.
 These bounds have been improved and generalized in \cite{FeldmanMagnenRivSene}.
-Other results include the local existence of the Borel transform for QED \cite{QED} and construction and local Borel summability of planar Euclidean $\varphi^4_4$ theory \cite{RivasseauPlanar}.
+Other results include the local existence of the Borel transform for quantum electrodynamics (QED) \cite{QED} and construction and local Borel summability of planar Euclidean $\varphi^4_4$-theory \cite{RivasseauPlanar}.